-For the three and six month periods ended June 30, 2020, the costs of these services amounted to \$Nil (\$Nil for the three and six month periods ended June 30, 2019 respectively).
+For the year ended December 31, 2020, the costs of these services amounted to \$Nil (\$Nil for the year ended December 31, 2019).

 On September 30, 2014, the REIT entered into a strategic investment agreement (the "Strategic Investment Agreement") with Lotus Crux Acquisition LP ("Lotus Crux Acquisition").
 Pursuant to the Strategic Investment Agreement, Lotus Crux Acquisition will receive a fee of 0.875% of the purchase cost from the REIT on acquisitions of certain properties owned by Lotus Crux Acquisition or related parties.
-Lotus Crux Acquisition is controlled by a general partner controlled by two trustees of the REIT, Peter Aghar and Shenoor Jadavji, who also have an interest in Lotus Crux Acquisition and the REIT
+Lotus Crux Acquisition is controlled by a general partner controlled by two trustees of the REIT, Peter Aghar and Shenoor Jadavji, who also have an interest in Lotus Crux Acquisition and the REIT.
+Effective March 22, 2021, the Strategic Investment Agreement was terminated.

 Pursuant to the Strategic Investment Agreement, the REIT advanced \$1,500 as a secured loan to two related parties to Lotus Crux Acquisition as part of the financing for the acquisition by such parties of a 74,000 square feet multitenant commercial building well located in Greater Ottawa.
-The loan is on market terms as negotiated between parties acting at arm's length, bears interest at 9% per annum and matures November 2020.
-In accordance with the terms of the Strategic Investment Agreement, and as a result of the loan, the REIT has been granted an option to purchase the property.
+The loan was on market terms as negotiated between parties acting at arm's length, bearing interest at 9% per annum.
+In accordance with the terms of the Strategic Investment Agreement, and as a result of the loan, the REIT had been granted an option to purchase the property.
+The loan was repaid in full in December 2020 and the purchase option was cancelled.